Chronic Fatigue Syndrome - Medications

 Pain relievers and anti-inflammatory drugs:

-example, Tylenol), ibuprofen (for example, Advil, Motrin), or naproxen (for example, Aleve), are used to treat frequent or severe joint and
+example, Tylenol), ibuprofen (for example, Advil, Motrin), and naproxen (for example, Aleve).
+They sometimes relieve frequent or severe joint and

 Prescription medicines include:

-improve your ability to concentrate, help you sleep better, and decrease
+improve your ability to concentrate, and help you sleep better.

 that is not relieved by over-the-counter drugs.
-They generally are reserved for
+A narcotic is generally reserved for

 the most severe cases.
-Because of the risk of addiction, they are used only on
+Because of the risk of addiction, it is used only for a short time.

 What to think about

 Some research has studied the

 corticosteroids (such as hydrocortisone and

 fludrocortisone) to treat chronic fatigue syndrome (CFS).
 Studies have shown